Skip to main content

 Create a server certificate using the createservercert.py script in FairCom certificate manager

 This script creates a server certificate and its private key to verify the authenticity of one server.
-Then, distribute the server certificate and its private key to the server for which it was created.
+After running this script, distribute the server certificate and its private key to the server for which it was created.

 Important